Hritvik-55/uberAppAWS/README.md

 # uberAppAWS

 ## Technologies Used
-  Spring Boot for building RESTful APIs
+  * Spring Boot for building RESTful APIs.
-  Lombok for reducing boilerplate code
+  * Lombok for reducing boilerplate code.
-  Spring Security for user authentication and authorization
+  * Spring Security for user authentication and authorization.
+  * PostgreSQL for SQL Database.
+  * POSTGIS extension in PostgreSQL for location.
+  * Strategy design pattern for DriverAllocation, Payment and Ridefare calculation.

 # Endpoints
   1. Signup (POST /auth/signUp)